-EDUC 492 Sec/Mi St Tch:Hum Div & Lrn Th 4.0 SH [] () Application of general learning theory and cultural knowledge of ethnic, gender, ability, and style differences in a secondary or middle school classroom.
+Sec/Mi St Tch:Hum Div & Lrn Th 4.0 SH Application of general learning theory and cultural knowledge of ethnic, gender, ability, and style differences in a secondary or middle school classroom.
 All instructional activities and assessments are justified by educational theory and are culturally sensitive to all members of the learning community.
 Instructional strategies and assessments are adapted to the needs of students with individualized education plans.
 All instruction occurs in the context of a 10 to 13 week student teaching period.
 Prerequisites: EDUC 049 (with a grade no lower than C) and successful completion of Intermediate Block education courses.

-Engineering Science

-ENGR 060 Engineering Seminar Non-Credit Non-credit version of ENGR 260.
-No Credit [] ()
+Engineering Science ENGR 060 Engineering Seminar Non-Credit No Credit [] ()